joric/cc2540-keyboard/README.md

 See HIDAdvRemoteDongle sample for the USB peripheral device.

-See HostTestApp sample from the CC2540 SDK for the USB Mass Storage device.
+See HostTestApp sample from the CC2540 SDK for the serial device.

+See util/UBL sample for the USB Mass Storage device.

 Pinout
 ======